Trisophic-Union/Core-Documents/Constitution/Constitution.md

 Second Election Month is to happen 1 year later.

-1. Members are only allowed to vote for the candidates whos ideas they supported.
+1. Members are only allowed to vote for the candidates whose ideas they supported.
-2. Same procedure follows as the first election month, only this time they are voting weather each idea was completed by each candidate.
+2. Same procedure follows as the first election month, only this time they are voting whether each idea was completed by each candidate.
 3. Same idea is voted on, but for different candidates and how much they completed.
-4. Any candidate reciving a score below 3 is prohibited from rerunning.
+4. Any candidate receiving a score below 3 is prohibited from rerunning.
-  - Candidates are allowed to challenge this in the Judical
+  - Candidates are allowed to challenge this in the Judicial
   - This ban is only for 4 years.

 ## Single Transferable Vote (STV)

 A form of ranked elections
-Each member ranks all candiate from first to last.
+Each member ranks all candidates from first to last.
-Each candiate with or above the panel size divided by the number of seats is automatically elected.
+Each candidate with or above the panel size divided by the number of seats is automatically elected.
-The remaining surplus of votes is reallocated to the rest of the candiates based on each voters next rank preference.
+The remaining surplus of votes is reallocated to the rest of the candidates based on each voter's next rank preference.
-The candiate with the lowest votes will have their votes reallocated to the rest of the candiates based on each voters next rank preference.
+The candidate with the lowest votes will have their votes reallocated to the rest of the candidates based on each voter's next rank preference.

-If the remaining amount of candiates is equal to the panel size then the remaining candiates are elected to the panel.
+If the remaining number of candidates is equal to the panel size then the remaining candidates are elected to the panel.
 If the panel is full then vote reallocation is ended.

 ```mermaid